ChiragSinhal-1/Central-Medical-Vault/README.md

 ```bash
   python3 flaskServer.py
 ```
+9. The link will now land on to the SignIn/SignUp page of the application.
+This page is common for logging into all three kind of dashboards supported which are: Patients, Hospitals and the Insurance company.
+The guided steps to navigate can also be referred from the demo link provided below.

-### Roles deployed in the Azure API for FHIR:
+### Roles supported in the solution proposed:
 1. Patient
 2. Hospital
 3. Insurance Company

 ### Actions supported by each Role:
 ##### Note:
-Patient has a Unique Medical ID which always starts with 'p', similarly, Doctor's which 'd' and Insurance Company with 'i'.
+1. Patients will have to signup with the medical ID starting with the initial 'p', Doctor's with the initial 'd' and Insurance Company with the initial 'i'.
+2. Refer to the demo link below for the navigation guide through the solution developed.
-#### Patient
+#### Patient's Dashboard
-1. The Patient portal will have a homepage through which the patient can navigate between different functionalities.
+1. The Patient portal will have a dashboard through which the patient can navigate between different functionalities.
-2. The Patient has an option to make a request for diagnosis and send the request to FHIR Database, also the patient can view what all request has been made by him/her and prescription provided by the doctor.
-3. There is an option to view hospital's medical resources which are near to the patient's locality.
-4. Once the Doctor approves the patient to make a bed booking request, the Patient can go ahead and raise a request to book a bed in his/her preferred hospital along with an option to check the booking status.
-5. There are three bots to help the patient.
+2. The Patient will be able to make a diagnosis request by clicking on the "New Request" and entering the details in the pop up form.
+The patient will have a choice to select the preferred hospital name and the doctor as well as to enter the symptoms for initial triage.
+Once the request is submitted, the patient will be able to see the request status in the "Diagnosed Reports" tab.
+The data will get written to FHIR database.
+3. Once, diagnosed from the doctor's end the patient will be able to see the reports in the "Diagnosed Repots" tab itself.
+The patient will only have read access to all it's medical records to maintain authenticity.
+4. The patient will be able to find the medical resources/ take covid assesment/ book lab test using the AI based Aure health bots.
+5. The patient wll be able to book the bed using the automated tool which will require a check for the hospitalization from the doctor during the diagnosis request itself.
+No manual process or human efforts will be involved in the bed booking process.
 6. Patient portal also comes with an option to claim insurance by volunteerly share his/her details with the insurance company and proceed with the protocol.

 #### Hospital